markuskimius/getopt-py/README.md

   surround it in brackets (make it a list), with the optional second element specifying the default value.

-The function returns a single value which may be one of:
+The function returns an iterable object that, if evaluated, returns one of the
-- `-1`: End of `argv` processing.
+following:
 - `-`: An optionless argument.
 The value of the argument is stored in `getopt.optarg`.
 - `?`: An invalid option.
 An error message has been printed to `getopt.stderr` and the option that caused the error is stored in `getopt.optopt`.